DBCDK/content-first/src/readme.md

 ## Coverage

-Use `npm run coverage --silent` (after starting the database) to produce a code-coverage report, which will end up in `coverage/lcov-report/index.html`.
+Use `npm run coverage --silent` (after starting the database and community service) to produce a code-coverage report, which will end up in `coverage/lcov-report/index.html`.

 On the build server, the [config file](../.travis.yml) uses the `after_script` to instruct Travis to send coverage data to Coveralls, which has been configured (through its UI) to look in the root directory for the code.